-All students are required to complete the first-year Legal Research and Writing course, an intensive 4-credit hour course that spans the students’ entire first year.
+All students are required to complete the first-year Legal Analysis, Research, and Writing course, an intensive 4-credit hour course that spans the students’ entire first year.
 The course is taught in small sections of 20-25 students by the law school’s full-time writing faculty, who bring a wide variety of practice experiences to the classroom.

 The course teaches students how: